 Students who have earned Honors in the previous quarter do not need to check in until 9:30 on Sunday night.
-Students who have earned High Honors in the previous quarter do not need to check in until 9:30 on any study hall night (Sun-Thur).
+Students who have earned High Honors in the previous quarter do not need to check in until 9:30 on any study hall night (Sun-Friday, excluding Tuesday).